JarryChou/etsi-qkd-api/README.md

 # ETSI QKD API
 This is an implementation of the ETSI QKD API.

+## Online docs
-A comprehsensive documentation is hosted at https://speqtral.github.io/etsi-qkd-api/, which covers installation, code documentation, design principles and open areas of improvement.
+A comprehensive documentation is hosted at **https://speqtral.github.io/etsi-qkd-api/**, which covers installation, code documentation, design principles and open areas of improvement.

+## Build docs locally

 If you wish to build the docs locally, clone the repository and install the requirements in a virtual environment

 ```
 $ cd etsi-qkd-api